johannschopplich/nuxt-kql/docs/api/query.md

 Returns raw KQL query data.
 Uses an internal server route to proxy requests.

-Queries are cached by default.
+Query responses are cached by default.

 ## Types